Xilinx/embpf-bootfw-update-tool/README.md

     -e             : erase flash
     -V             : verbose logging
     -w             : optional argument to connect to remote hardware server, use IP address or machine name shown by hw_server (without :3121), not supported for embplus"
+    -M		   : optional argument to add memory check to make sure DDR used by script does not overlap u-boot reserved memory region
     -h             : help
 Example usages:
 to program in verbose mode: